qgis/QGIS-Documentation/source/docs/developers_guide/hig.rst

    should either be located below a dividing line, or placed onto a separate tab.
 #.
 Don't add options for the sake of having lots of options.
 Strive to keep the
    user interface minimalistic and use sensible defaults.
 #.
-If clicking a button will spawn a new dialog, an ellipsis (...) should be
+If clicking a button will spawn a new dialog, an ellipsis char (…) should be
    suffixed to the button text.
+Note, make sure to use the U+2026 Horizontal Ellipsis char instead of three periods.

 Authors